Evaluation and Assessment #2

 Field Based Program Advisory Committees

 iSchool faculty meet twice a year via Web conferencing with field based Program Advisory Committees.
 The purpose is to gain input for and review of the curriculum and their suggestions are fed back into the curriculum.

 International Advisory Council

-The school is advised by an international advisory council that meets once a year in person in San Jose; and a second time each year online via Collaborate.
+The school is advised by an international advisory council that meets once a year in person in San Jose; and a second time each year online via Zoom.
 Council members hold professional and academic leadership positions and provide feedback to the iSchool Director.

 Exit Surveys for Graduating Students